3 Mental Shifts That Will Make You a Happier Mom

 The second reason accepting our kids’ free will is difficult is because we want our kids to reflect well on what great parents we are.
 It’s easy to become embarrassed by a child’s behavior and worried what people might think of us as a result.
 In essence, it’s easy to fall into the trap of objectifying our own children--treating them at times as trophies that should commemorate us as stellar parents.

 I vividly recall a time my oldest child forgot to do her homework.
 Honestly, I think she was in the second grade.
 We had just moved to a new state and on one of those first school day mornings, she told me she had forgotten to do her homework.
 All I could think about was that her new teacher would judge my daughter and ME as complete slackers!
 I felt frustrated and embarrassed.
 Clearly, I was failing as a mother…and it was my daughter’s fault!

-I wish I could go back in time and comfort my daughter and reassure her that we all forget to do things and that we’d figure out a better way to remember homework assignments going forward.
+A better way to handle it would be to comfort my daughter and reassure her that we all forget to do things and that we’d figure out a better way to remember homework assignments going forward.

 I propose that if you learn to see that your kids choices are not necessarily a reflection of you, you’ll be more relaxed and happier.
-You’ll see your kids as individuals that will make different choices that you would.
+You’ll see your kids as individuals that will make different choices than you would.
 And you’ll be able to separate your free will from theirs.
 You’ll realize that they are on their OWN journey and ultimately that journey has to be different from yours.

 One mom who was parenting a teen with a porn addiction finally surrendered after years of making it her responsibility to “fix” her kid.
-Once she let go, and gave back the responsibility to her son, she relaxed and started seeing the good in life and the good in him.
+Once she let go and gave back the responsibility to her son, she relaxed and started seeing the good in life and the good in him.
 She realized that when you make your happiness dependent on another person’s choices, your happiness is not under your control.
-(Kinda scarey, right?)
+(Kinda scary, right?)